tsmacdonald/tsmacdonald.github.io/source/_posts/2017-03-01-totm-september.markdown

 </div>

 This is the first Scottish-style tune I ever wrote, and it happened in Colyn Fischer's living room after he firmly told me that tune-writing really wasn't all that hard and I should just give it a try.
-This happened shortly before my sister Parry had a birthday, so I decided to give her the tune to honor the occasion (well, and she's pretty cool and worthy of tune dedications in general).
+This was shortly before my sister Parry had a birthday, so I decided to give her the tune to honor the occasion (well, and she's pretty cool and generally worthy of tune dedications).

 <figure>
   <a href="/assets/september-2016-cow.jpg">